 Atrophied muscle tissues of the face do not respond to this treatment therefore it becomes important that the main muscles present in the paralyzed part of the face should keep functioning.
 The nerve may be repaired after extended time has passed but the results may not be as required.

 You will schedule an appointment with the doctor at the CARE Hospitals.
 The doctor will examine your face to determine the nerve and muscle function and to know the outcomes of the surgery.
-The doctor at the CARE Hospitals will explain to you the different procedures for facial nerve repair.
-After discussion, you and your doctor can choose the best procedure for facial nerve surgery.
+The doctor at the CARE Hospitals will explain to you the different procedures for facial nerve repair and facial paralysis treatment in hyderabad.
+After discussion, you and your doctor can choose the best procedure for facial surgery.

 Facial nerve repair surgery is done under general anaesthesia.
 You may have to stay in the hospital overnight for observation and recovery.